StarBread2/Star-Rail-LowBudget-cpp/README.md

 - Other fields in `config.json` are used internally and may break the game if modified
 - Due to file size limitations, sprite sheets are hosted externally: https://drive.google.com/drive/folders/1S-VO5RaTo5IRSYlhghHBH-ZmVT1AdA3v

+  Installation:
+  - Download and extract the files
+  - Place them in the project's root directory